Connecting a cluster to Certificate Manager - SaaS by installing Discovery Agent¶

 -

-For further information on installing the Venafi Kubernetes Agent using the Venafi CLI tool, see the Venafi CLI tool reference page.
+For further information on installing the Discovery Agent using the CLI tool for CyberArk Certificate Manager, see the CLI tool for CyberArk Certificate Manager reference page.

 Using a proxy server¶